 For the s20\_0.55 models we observe good agreement in the shock evolution for all three transport methods, and none of the simulations explode within the first 800 ms post bounce (see top right panel of \fig{fig:2ds20}).
-The s20\_0.95 models produce successful explosions and we observe the same trend we did in the first set of simulations; the original scheme by \cite{Foucart:2016rxm} leads to later shock revival and our grey scheme leads to earlier explosions compared to the energy-dependent transport.
-However, shock revival sets in within 50 ms in the simulation using our grey transport and the simulation with energy-dependent transport.
+The s20\_0.95 models produce successful explosions and we observe the same trend we did in the first set of simulations; the original scheme by \cite{Foucart:2016rxm} leads to later shock revival and our gray scheme leads to earlier explosions compared to the energy-dependent transport.
+However, shock revival sets in within 50 ms in the simulation using our gray transport and the simulation with energy-dependent transport.
 After an initial period of expansion, the shock begins to retreat around 100 ms post bounce in the simulation with energy-dependent transport (bottom right panel of \fig{fig:2ds20}).
-This period of shock retraction is observed to a lesser degree in the model with the original grey transport.
-It is absent in the simulation that incorporates the modified grey scheme.
-Similar behaviour can be seen in the s20\_0.75\_200 simulations.
+This period of shock retraction is observed to a lesser degree in the model with the original gray transport.
+It is absent in the simulation that incorporates the modified gray scheme.
+Similar behavior can be seen in the s20\_0.75\_200 simulations.

-The s20\_0.75 simulations are interesting, \cite{Andersen:2021vzo} found very similar shock evolution for all values of the incompressibility modulus, but our grey transport produces qualitatively different behaviour for all three models.
+The s20\_0.75 simulations are interesting, \cite{Andersen:2021vzo} found very similar shock evolution for all values of the incompressibility modulus, but our gray transport produces qualitatively different behavior for all three models.
 On the other hand, the transport of \cite{Foucart:2016rxm} yields better agreement across the three EOS variations.
-The 2D tests show that the grey transport shifts the outcome towards explosion for progenitors in the boundary region between explodability and non-explodability.
-Consequently, our findings warrant caution in using grey transport to predict the outcome of individual progenitors precisely.
-However, our grey transport successfully reproduces the main dependence of explodability on the EOS parameters reported in \cite{Schneider19,Yasin20,Andersen:2021vzo}, namely that increasing the effective mass facilitates shock revival.
+The 2D tests show that the gray transport shifts the outcome toward explosion for progenitors in the boundary region between explodability and non-explodability.
+Consequently, our findings warrant caution in using gray transport to predict the outcome of individual progenitors precisely.
+However, our gray transport successfully reproduces the main dependence of explodability on the EOS parameters reported in \cite{Schneider19,Yasin20,Andersen:2021vzo}, namely that increasing the effective mass facilitates shock revival.

-\section{Gravitational Waves and Neutrino Emission}
+\section{Gravitational waves and neutrino emission}